mschouler/MAdLib-PyFR/examples/2d-euler-vortex/README.md

 ```

 It relies on the `EulerAdapter` class which is a simplification of the full `Adapter` class that avoids using some unnecessary features of the adaptation process.
 Namely, this use-case only performs instantaneous adaptation directly from the density field.

+⚠️ **Warning**: the path to the MAdLib adaptation script is hardcoded at the top of `euler-adap.py` and may need editing to match the user's environment.
+This avoids to specify it manually as an input or to use a configuration file just for this command.